hamzagodme/responsive-webpage/README.md

-# Static Web page with responsive web design for mobile screens
+# static web page with responsive web design for mobile screens

 ## Description
 This project is part of the Mission Ready L-5 program.
 It is designed to help students get started with the basics of software development.